To provide minimum specifications for fabric covered buildings promoting quality, value, longevity, and competition.

 In-line, pre-galvanized, continuous flow zinc process steel

-Provide accessories as standard with fabric building systems manufacturer and as specified; fabricate and finish accessories at the factory to greatest extent possible, by manufacturer’s standards procedures and process; comply with indicated profiles and with dimensional and structural requirements; and be made from a material or have a
+Provide accessories as standard with fabric building systems manufacturer and as specified.
+Fabricate and finish accessories at the factory to the greatest extent possible, by manufacturer’s standards procedures and process.
+Comply with indicated profiles and with dimensional and structural requirements, and be made from a material or have a

 coating that is consistent with the buildings performance standards.

-Delivery – Deliver material to job site in manufacture’s original, unopened containers and packaging with labels clearly identifying building items
+Delivery – Deliver material to the job site in manufacturer’s original, unopened containers and packaging with labels clearly identifying building items

-Storage – Store materials in accordance with manufacture instructions, clean dry and well ventilated area, above ground on blocking, do not allow material to become wet, stained, or dirty
+Storage – Store materials in accordance with manufacturer instructions, clean dry and well-ventilated area, above ground on blocking, do not allow the material to become wet, stained, or dirty

-Foundation – foundations shall be adequately designed by a qualified foundation engineer to support the building reactions and other loads which may be imposed by the building use, design shall be based on the specific soil conditions of building site, foundation engineer shall be retained by OTHER than the manufacturer, manufacturer assumes NO responsibility for the integrity of the foundation, unless specified by contract documents.
+Foundation – foundations shall be adequately designed by a qualified foundation engineer to support the building reactions and other loads which may be imposed by the building use.
+The design shall be based on the specific soil conditions of the building site.
+Foundation engineer shall be retained by OTHER than the manufacturer.
+The manufacturer assumes NO responsibility for the integrity of the foundation unless specified by contract documents.

-Erector Qualifications: experienced erector who specialized in installing work similar in material, design, and extent to that is certified in writing by the fabric cover building system manufacturer as qualified for erection of manufacturer’s products, using proper tools and equipment, erector shall follow good sound, and safe procedures and guidelines and in accordance with any applicable federal, state, or local laws.
+Erector Qualifications: experienced erector who specialized in installing work similar in material, design, and extent to that is certified in writing by the fabric cover building system manufacturer as qualified for erection of manufacturer’s products, using proper tools and equipment, erector shall follow good sound and safe procedures and guidelines and will work in accordance with any applicable federal, state, or local laws.

-Weather Limitations: proceed with installation only when weather conditions permit metal and fabric components to installed according to manufacturer’s written instructions, warranty requirements, and in a safe and efficient manner.
+Weather Limitations: Proceed with installation only when weather conditions permit metal and fabric components to install according to manufacturer’s written instructions, warranty requirements, and in a safe and efficient manner.